secberus/interview-homework/packages/interview-homework/README.md

 # Secberus Frontend Mid-Principal Engineer task

 ## Situation
 The year is 2021 - the Zombie apocalypse has started, and the virus spreads through the air.
-Only those who socially distance at least one home from another will be safe.
+Only those who distance at least one home from another will be safe.

 You have been asked by the government of your province to generate a model of the spread of zombies in order to preview the coming days.
 As of right now, our doctors claim that zombies will spread the infection by one home per day.
 However, due to the grid-style of your town, it can only spread north (up), south (down), west (left) and right (east).
 Additionally, zombies can not jump over empty homes.